< /> < />

 The only fruits allowed are tomatoes and avocados (yep, they’re technically fruits, not veg!).
 But, ideally, you should only eat each in moderation.

-(It’s worth mentioning here that there’s limited evidence eating fruit can promote fat storage.
+(It’s worth mentioning here that there’s limited evidence that eating fruit can promote fat storage.
 There are studies linking fructose and body weight, but in those studies, participants typically consumed much higher quantities of the stuff than is found in fruit [1][2].
 Instead, researchers have found that fruit can actually help with weight loss [3].)

 4. Avoid liquid calories